-A. General professional and scholarly qualications of the library faculty on the basis of their contribution to scholarship, the profession of librarianship, and library service.
+A. General professional and scholarly qualifications of the library faculty

+All activities shall be judged by professional colleagues on and/or off the campus on the basis of their contribution to scholarship, the profession of librarianship, and library service.
 The basic criterion for promotion in academic rank is to perform professional level tasks that contribute to the educational and research mission of the institution.